birkschmithuesen/SystemFailed_trajnetplusplusbaselines/README.md

     - stop doesn't work.
 Just restart the whole program
 #### Training Tab
 - train 50 - 80 epochs at least
+- 1. convert pharus data to scene format
+    - select pharus data.
+Currently stored in: ``/home/ml/Documents/SystemFailed_trajnetplusplusdataset/data/raw``
+    - destination folder is: ``DATA_BLOCK``
+- 2. visualize szene data
+    - select dataset from ``DATA_BLOCK`` to visualize
+    - select whole folder
+    - red dot marks the start of the path
+- 3. train network
+    - to combine several training data:
+        - copy a mix from *.json files in ``train`` folder in the respective training dataset
+    - to use all data for training, a.k.a skip testing and validation data
+        - copy all files from ``val`` and ``test`` and ``test_private``in train
+    - all fields under batch size are currently not in use
+    - observation length: leave deafult 9
+    - prediction length: leave default 6
+    - terminal in GUI may freeze
+    - when ready, there comes a PopUp
+    - destination folder is: ``OUTPUT_BLOCK``

 ### Command line